 With Cinco de Mayo coming up, I thought I'd give this post a quick update.
 I'm a huge fan of Mexican food - I've been known to eat it several days in a row!!
 When I lived in Chicago I used to love walking over to Antique Taco, this somewhat trendy little spot in my neighborhood.
 It's a super casual place with some really unusual tacos and super tasty rosemary-infused margaritas.
 It's been on my list of restaurants to try for quite a while!
 Speaking of margaritas, wait until you taste these grapefruit margaritas - they are super tangy and refreshing!!

 Crispy flautas are one of my favorite Mexican dishes, however, I'm not a huge fan of fried food and I rarely make it at home, so this version is baked to a lovely crunch and then topped with my favorite Cilantro Lime Sauce.

 I start this dish with my favorite base for Mexican food, this Spicy Mexican Chicken.
-The chicken is really easy to make and you can throw what leftover into quesadillas or even a salad.
+The chicken is really easy to make and you can throw what is leftover into quesadillas or even a salad.

 For this dish, I mixed the chicken up with a bit of cream cheese and some chihuahua cheese to give it a great taste along with a creamy texture.
 Throw in a bit of dried cilantro and you've got the perfect flauta stuffing!